rapidsai/docs/api/rapids-cmake/23.02/_sources/packages/rapids_cpm_versions.rst.txt

     .. literalinclude:: /packages/patches.json
         :language: json

-    Each dictonary in the array of patches contains the following fields:
+    Each dictionary in the array of patches contains the following fields:

         ``file``
             A required string representing the git diff ( .diff ) or patch ( .patch ) to apply.